bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 #### The Stampede Pattern

-Sometimes a single risk event--often a Black Swan--doesn't just cause direct damage.
+Sometimes a single risk event, often a Black Swan, doesn't just cause direct damage.
 It stresses the system in ways that reveal all the other animals that were hiding in the shadows.

 Think of it like a stampede in the wild: one lion (Black Swan) appears, and suddenly you realize the savannah is full of animals you didn't know were there.
 Grey Rhinos that were grazing peacefully start charging.
 Elephants in the Room become impossible to ignore.
 Jellyfish that were floating dormant suddenly bloom and sting everything.